What’s Your Business Credit Score?

 In addition, every person who's ever borrowed money, taken out a credit card or applied for a post-pay service (e.g. utilities or mobile phone account) will have a personal credit score.

-The main credit agencies that provide credit ratings in Australia include Experian, Equifax and illion.
+The main credit agencies that provide credit ratings in Australia include Experian, Equifax, illion and ClearScore.

 What affects your business credit score?